Monday, 24 November 2014

 c.
 1869, Bohn’s Library, ed.
 WH’s grandson.
 Reprint of the 1st edn.

-immediate editorial care of Mr. Austin Dobson”.
+d.
+1900, Temple Classics, “under the immediate editorial care of Mr. Austin Dobson”.
 Reprints (b).
-Temple

 10. Political Essays, with Sketches of Public Characters (1819)